Matteo Cantarella (DK)

 CHART

-Matteo Cantarella participates in CHART 2026 with a group presentation surveying the gallery programme with works by Sanna Helena Berger, Maryam Jafri, Cecilie Norgaard, Stella Sieber, and Sofie Winther.
-Spanning painting, installation, photography, and sculpture, the presentation foregrounds the gallery’s focus on material experimentation across conceptually driven work.
-This reflects the gallery’s broader programme, which emphasizes interdisciplinary and critical positions addressing our institutional, political and ecological surroundings.
+Matteo Cantarella participates in CHART 2026 with a group presentation surveying the gallery programme with works by Sanna Helena Berger, Liu Shiyuan, Cecilie Norgaard, Stella Sieber, and Sofie Winther.
+Spanning painting, sculpture and photography, the presentation foregrounds the gallery’s focus on material experimentation across conceptually driven work.

 Sanna Helena Berger (SE)